-Median readings for resting heart rate are slightly elevated, but again within the normal range.
-Additionally, the difference between ICU patients and those for which the ICU was unnecessary only show a small difference.
-[8] Therefore, while useful, this should likely receive a small weight in any decision tree.
+For patients with COVID-19 median readings for resting heart rate are slightly elevated, but are within the normal range.
+Additionally, the difference between ICU patients and those for which the ICU was unnecessary only shows a small difference [8].
+Therefore, while useful and readily available through the pulse oximeter, this should receive a small weight in any decision tree.

 Requirements Verification The heart rate of an average individual is about 60 - 100 bpm [11].
-This means the heart rate monitor has a little wiggle room, and should measure with an error of +/- 5 bpm at least.
+This means the heart rate monitor has a little wiggle room.
+We choose a max error of +/- 5 bpm at most.
 Be able to measure heart rate in the zone 60-150 bpm, as patients with some heart conditions generally have a resting heart rate of 100 bpm.
 We first hook up the sensor to one of us.
 Next, we have a second person count the beats via the wrist while sitting/walking and then compare the manual count to recorded count after one minute.
-Use another FDA approved heart rate monitor while inducing higher heart rate by exercising to see if the heart rate sensor works accurately in this range of 60-150 bpm.
+The recorded count should have an error of at most 5 bpm.
+Use another FDA approved heart rate monitor while inducing higher heart rate by exercising to see if the heart rate sensor works accurately in the range: 60-150 bpm.